Bagration flèches: Attacks

 At about 9 a.m.
 Napoleon ordered the fourth assault.
 The French succeeded in taking the flèches one hour later, but were driven out soon after.

 During the fifth attempt, at 11 a.m., the French took the right and the left fortifications, and General Tuchkov was killed.
 However, Konovnitsyn's division managed to counter-attack and repelled the French again.

 An attempt to gain the flèches' rear through the forest failed.

 After regrouping, Jean Andoche Junot's infantry gained the rear of the troops defending the flèches, but it was overthrown shortly after, and Ney's and Davout's frontal attacks were also parried.

 The seventh assault was made futile by the Brest, Ryazan, Minsk and Kremenchug Infantry Regiments, while Ney's and Davout's offensives were warded off once more.

 The last storming was so powerful that the Russian artillery failed to stop the French columns.
 Bagration ordered the infantry to counter-attack and not to wait till the French approached the flèches.
 The fierce combat lasted about an hour.
-General Bagration fell from his horse when hit by shell splinters while leading the counterattack and got evacuated from the battlefield.
+General Bagration fell from his horse when hit by shell splinters while leading the counterattack and was evacuated from the battlefield.
 From 60,000 men assembled for storming the flèches, up to 30,000 were lost.
 Historians have marked the slaughter as the "grave of the French infantry".
-This had been the biggest battle ever recorded in terms of the casualty rate, around about half the people on the field of battle ended up as casualties.
-The number of the dead remained the highest until the first day of the Battle of the Somme in World War 1.
+This had been the bloodiest battle ever recorded in terms of casualty rate, with around about half the combatants becoming casualties.